Rosuav/Gypsum/plugins/README.rst

 	constant menu_parent="plugins"; //Which menu (file/options/plugins/help) this item belongs in - don't change without good reason void menu_clicked() { }

 ADVISORY: Note that menu_clicked can be any callable, eg a class, not just a function.
-Be careful with this, though, as it may receive some arguments (it's currently used directly as a GTK signal handler).
-Works beautifully as long as this isn't a problem; a number of plugins do this by having an explicit create() that doesn't pass args on to its inherits.
+Be careful with this, though, as it may receive some arguments Works beautifully as long as this isn't a problem; a number of plugins do this by having an explicit create() that doesn't pass args on to its inherits.

 Uses for this include opening/showing a window or configdlg, giving statistical information to the user, giving usage information about a